Understanding EV Displays | Dorleco | VCU Product Supplier & EV Service Provider

 3. Navigation and Charging Infrastructure

-In addition to providing navigation guidance, modern EVs come with integrated navigation systems that consider the vehicle’s range and the locations of charging stations.
+Modern EVs have navigation systems that factor in range and charging station locations.
 Based on traffic, topography, and the availability of charging stations, EV displays can recommend the best routes.
 To make charging as easy and stress-free as possible, some even let drivers book charging stations along their trip.

 4. Advanced Driver Assistance Systems (ADAS)

 Displays are essential for informing drivers of ADAS information as the auto industry transitions to autonomous driving.
 EVs are becoming more and more equipped with features like automated emergency braking, adaptive cruise control, and lane-keeping assistance.
-These systems use cameras, radars, and sensors to sense the surroundings of the car and provide information in real-time on the dashboard.
+These systems use cameras, radars, and sensors to provide real-time dashboard data.
 This aids the driver in maintaining awareness of any potential dangers, oncoming traffic, or cars in blind zones.

 Driving that is partially autonomous puts even greater reliance on the display.
 Drivers need to understand when the car is in control and when it needs to hand off to them.
 Ensuring a safe and seamless transition between human and machine control requires clear, user-friendly images and notifications on the display.